 While in the United States the most popular tequila cocktail is undoubtedly the margarita, south of the border it's this easier-to-make grapefruit soda-and-tequila cocktail: the Paloma.

 There are multiple claims as to who invented the Paloma cocktail, but the most probable situation is that as soda got more popular people used it as a mixer for alcohol, and eventually grapefruit soda and tequila met in a glass.
 Regardless it is -- sin duda -- the cocktail we've encountered most as we've traveled around Mexico.
 It's pretty much available at any restaurant or bar -- even if you don't see it on the menu they can usually still make it for you!

-And, while the origin of the name is just as much of a guess as the drink's origin, it's commonly believed the Paloma is named after a classic Mexican folk song name, you guessed it, La Paloma.
+And, while the origin of the name is just as much of a guess as to the drink's origin, it's commonly believed the Paloma is named after a classic Mexican folk song name, you guessed it, La Paloma.

 Okay, time to get down to details!

+Personalize It!
 And that is our final piece of advice: feel free to mix up the measurements below to your personal preference.
 If you want it less sour, lower the lime juice.
 If you have especially sweet grapefruit soda, add more lime and salt.
 And, if you really like salt, feel free to rim the glass with it!